ericzakariasson/cursor-workshop/README.md

 ## Introduction

-In this workshop we'll walk through cursor, it's features and how you can leverage it to become more productive.

-To demonstrate, we'll be building a simple web app using

-- Next.js + ShadCN (and why components are so powerful with Cursor)
-- Postgres
-- MongoDB
+Learn to build a web app with Cursor using Next.js, ShadCN, Postgres and MongoDB while exploring Cursor's productivity features.

 ## What's in this repo?